NataliaSegura/Macrocomplex-builder/README.md

 **graph**

+2. **Microtubul modeling**

 Another factor that limit our program is that, due to some aspects of our approach, some "infinite" structures as the microtubule is not modeled as expected.
 This is possibly due to a random behavior implemented in the algorithm when adding subunits to the macrocomplex.

-We don't offer an no option to optimze our model once it's finished.
+3. **Different solutions**

+Although the program can be asked to build more than one model from the same input, it is not able to deduce and build more than one output when there could be more than one possible solution.

 ## Next Steps

+*What could be the next future improvements?*

+1. **Model Energy Minimization**

+It could be implemented an option of energy optimization by molecular dynamics once the model/s are finished.
+Protein structures often have errors

+2. **Model Energy Minimization**

+3. **Microtubul modeling**

 It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubul, as well as other non limit structures.
 We think that a way to do it could be to fisrt itearte the program by chain interactions as it does, but and, at a certain time force it to start again, but adding those interactions that had not been added yet.

 ## FAQS

 **Do I need PyMOL to launch and use the GUI?**
-<p><b>Answer:</b>No, it is not necessary, but it is advisable to install <a href="https://pymol.org/2/">PyMOL</a> in order to see the whole macrocomplex/es once they have been done.</p>
+**Answer**:No, it is not necessary, but it is advisable to install [Pymol](https://pymol.org/2/) in order to see the whole macrocomplex/es once they have been done.